 Nextstrain is an open-source project to harness the scientific and public health potential of pathogen genome data.
 We provide a continually-updated view of publicly available data alongside powerful analytic and visualization tools for use by the community.
 Our goal is to aid epidemiological understanding and improve outbreak response.
 If you have any questions, or simply want to say hi, please give us a shout at firstname.lastname@example.org.

-In the course of an infection and over an epidemic, viral pathogens naturally accumulate random mutations to their genomes.
-This is an inevitable consequence of error-prone viral replication.
-Since different viruses typically pick up different mutations, mutations can be used as a marker of transmission in which closely related viral genomes indicate closely related infections.
-By reconstructing a viral phylogeny we can learn about important epidemiological phenomena such as spatial spread, introduction timings and epidemic growth rate.
+In the course of an infection and over an epidemic, pathogens naturally accumulate random mutations to their genomes.
+This is an inevitable consequence of error-prone genome replication.
+Since different genomes typically pick up different mutations, mutations can be used as a marker of transmission in which closely related genomes indicate closely related infections.
+By reconstructing a phylogeny we can learn about important epidemiological phenomena such as spatial spread, introduction timings and epidemic growth rate.